AWS Cloud Practitioner — Lab 01 of 08

 8. Click Save changes

-9. Scroll back down — copy and save the Bucket website endpoint URL that now appears
+9. Scroll back down to Static website hosting — copy the Bucket website endpoint URL

 2. Scroll to Bucket policy and click Edit

-3. Delete any existing content and paste the following JSON — replacing YOUR-BUCKET-NAME with your actual bucket name:
+3. Paste the policy below — replace YOUR-BUCKET-NAME with your actual bucket name

 {